Abrikot/JobOffersScrapper/README.md

     }
 };
 ```
-These information can be found in any request on LinkedIn search feature.
+This information can be found in any request on LinkedIn search feature.

 Once everything's fine, you can run `node src/main.js`.
 It'll start scrapping website.
 When it's done, a `offers.html` file we'll be created in the workspace.